 Before You Begin!
 If you make this, please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive & continue providing free recipes.

 Set Steaks Out: Pull the steaks out of the refrigerator about 20-30 minutes before cooking and let rest on counter.

-Preheat oven to 400 degrees F.
+Preheat Oven: Preheat oven to 400°F.

 Season Steaks: Pat steaks dry on both sides.
 Then, season generously with steak seasoning on all sides, rubbing it in with your fingers.

 Pan-Sear Steak: Using tongs, place steaks in pan without letting them touch.
 You will hear them immediately start to sizzle.
 Let them sear on this first side (without moving them!) for 1-2 minutes.
 When they come away from the pan easily and have sufficient browning on one side, flip the steaks to another part of the pan where it’s really hot (not the same spot it was just in).
 Sear steaks for 1-2 minutes on this side until browned well.
 The goal of this step is to create a nice crust on the outside of your steak.

 Cover & Rest: Once the steak is at your desired internal temperature, use oven mitts to remove the hot pan from the oven.
 Transfer steaks to a plate and cover loosely with foil.
 LET REST FOR 5-10 MINUTES so it finishes cooking and the juices can redistribute throughout the meat.
 (This is a very important step!)